vectordotdev/vector/STYLE.md

   [Component
   Specification](https://github.com/vectordotdev/vector/blob/master/docs/specs/component.md).
 - **Don't** emit metrics in tight loops.
-Each metric emission carries an overhead, and emitting them in tight loops can cause that overhead to become noticable in terms of CPU usage and throughput reduction.
+Each metric emission carries an overhead, and emitting them in tight loops can cause that overhead to become noticeable in terms of CPU usage and throughput reduction.
 Instead of incrementing a counter every time a loop iteration occurs, you might consider incrementing a local variable instead, and then emitting that sum after the loop is over.
-- **Don't** update a counter to measure the total number of operations/events/etc if you're already tracking a histogram of those operations/events/etc. Histograms have a `count` property that counts how many samples the histogram has recorded, as well as a `sum` property that is a sum of the value of all samples the histogram has recorded.
+- **Don't** update a counter to measure the total number of operations/events/etc. if you're already tracking a histogram of those operations/events/etc. Histograms have a `count` property that counts how many samples the histogram has recorded, as well as a `sum` property that is a sum of the value of all samples the histogram has recorded.
 This means you can potentially get three